How Can Parents Help Teens Form Good Driving Habits

 However, parents are not always there to accompany their teens.
 Moreover, teens are still more behaved when they are with their parents.
 To get a better and more accurate understanding of how your teen drives, you can use FamiSafe’s Driving Report feature.

 FamiSafe has newly released a new feature named Driving Report.
-With this feature, you can view check the highest speed, average speed, total driving distance, driving time, number of hard break and over speeding of your teen’s drive.
+With this feature, you can view check the highest speed, average speed, total driving distance, driving time, number of hard brake and over speeding of your teen’s drive.

 Step 1: List the things that need to be improved.

 Based on what you have found from your teens' driving habits, you can make a list of things that should be improved and discuss them with your teens.
-For example, if your teens had too many hard brakes, you should ask them to get rid of other distractions and focus on the road.
+For example, if your teens have too many hard brakes, you should ask them to get rid of other distractions and focus on the road.
 Explain to your teens why they need to make changes and the importance of forming a good driving habit.

 Step 2: Give them enough time to practice.